polarityio/redis/README.md

 ### Redis Key Pattern

 The Redis key pattern you wish to lookup.
 The string "{{entity}}" will be replaced by the entity value being looked up.
+For example, if your Redis keys are of the format "ip:8.8.8.8", you would set the key pattern to "ip:{{entity}}".

 ### Value is JSON